alexfernandez/alexfernandez.github.io/2017/origins-language.md

-These newfound combinatorial riches allow for [conjugations](https://en.wikipedia.org/wiki/Grammatical_conjugation), [declensions](https://en.wikipedia.org/wiki/Declension) and many other modern language features.
+These newfound combinatorial riches allow for [conjugations](https://en.wikipedia.org/wiki/Grammatical_conjugation), [declensions](https://en.wikipedia.org/wiki/Declension) and other modern language features.
 This leaves us just right before the invention of writing, which is the point where Prehistory ends along with our journey.